Theme Performance Guide · Updated Jul 4, 2026

 48-60

 The Warehouse theme by Maestrooo is a premium ($350) Shopify theme.
-Warehouse by Maestrooo is built for large-catalog stores.
-Its filtering and navigation features add overhead on stores with thousands of products.
+Warehouse by Maestrooo is built for large-catalog Shopify stores with advanced collection filtering, sidebar navigation, quick-buy cards, and high-SKU merchandising.
+Those features are useful for browsing, but they add JavaScript and DOM weight on the exact pages where shoppers compare products.
+In 2026, Warehouse Shopify theme speed optimization should focus first on collection templates, app scripts, filter complexity, and product thumbnail delivery.
+If you are researching Warehouse before buying it, the main speed question is not homepage design; it is whether your collection pages can stay responsive with real filters, inventory apps, and 24+ product cards.
 Out of the box, Warehouse stores typically score 48-60 on Google PageSpeed Insights (mobile).
 That's below average and needs optimization work.
 The good news?
 With the right optimizations, you can push that score to 73-86 — a significant improvement that translates to faster load times, better SEO rankings, and higher conversion rates.

 Speed Score: Before vs After Optimization